Anatomy of a Bad Story

 persuasion to bring so many of his companions with him.

 way he says it admits to no other artificial men.
 In short, Pew Mogul

 is drawing a distinction.
-It's a thin argument, but one worth pursuing.
+It's a thin argument, but one worth

-suggests that Pew Mogul may well have been the original artificial man,
+evidence which suggests that Pew Mogul may well have been the original

-literally unique on Mars, an ability to do neurosurgery to the
+a skill literally unique on Mars, an ability to do neurosurgery to the

 Of all the beings on Mars, only Ras Thavas himself and Ulysses Paxton possess